 • Child under 21: birth certificate.

-• Blind/disabled child: SSA Disability Determination, physician documentation, or 1382c-compliant disability evidence.
+• Blind/disabled child: a Social Security Administration disability determination, physician documentation, or other § 1382c-compliant disability evidence.

-• Sibling exception: deed showing equity interest; utility bills, voter registration, and IRS Form 1040 showing 1-year residence pre-admission.
+• Sibling exception: a deed showing the equity interest, plus utility bills, voter registration, and federal tax returns showing one year of residence before admission.

-• Caretaker child exception: physician statements documenting that care delayed institutionalization, IRS Form 1040 showing 2-year residence, and documentation of caregiving activities.
+• Caretaker child exception: physician statements that the care delayed institutionalization, federal tax returns showing two years of residence, and documentation of the caregiving.

-42 USC § 1396p(a)(1)(B) authorizes states to file pre-death "TEFRA liens" against the home of an institutionalized Medicaid recipient who is not reasonably expected to return home, as a condition of paying for care.
-About half the states use them.
+No, and this is one of Tennessee's biggest protections.
+Federal law (42 U.S. Code § 1396p(a)(1)(B)) lets states file pre-death "TEFRA liens" against the home of an institutionalized recipient who isn't expected to return home.
+About half the states do it.
 Tennessee does not.

 TennCare State Plan Attachment 4.17-A, Section A states verbatim: "Tennessee does not apply TEFRA liens."